Top Contributors (View All)

 • What is a quick sale in real estate?

-What is a quick sale?
+What is a quick sale in real estate?

 • Asked by Ari M